Quick & Dirty Summary

 Now you need to know the length of each of these pipe sections.

 Irrigation mainline length.
 So how are you supposed to know the length of your irrigation mainline before you even design the sprinkler system?
 At this point you probably don’t know how many valves you will need or where they will be located, so how can you know how long the mainline is going to be?
 Good question!
 The answer is that you are going to need to guesstimate.
 As discussed above, the irrigation mainline essentially goes from the point of connection (that’s the place where you tap into the existing water pipe for the new irrigation water supply) to the sprinkler control valves.
-So ask yourself where would you like for the control valves to be?
+Ask yourself where would you like the control valves to be?
 Simple irrigation valves can be installed underground in a box almost anywhere you want, although in most cases it is best if they are near (but not within) the area that they will be watering.
 A special type of irrigation valves called anti-siphon valves can’t be buried and must be higher than the area to be watered, so that will limit where you can install them.
 Also keep in mind that with an automatic irrigation system the valves don’t need to be in a single group.
 While I suggest you install them in small groups for convenience, it is perfectly fine to have several groups in various areas of the yard.

 It is best not to locate a valve within the area that is watered by the sprinklers that the valve turns on and off.
 If you do, you are probably going to get sprayed by the sprinklers when you turn them on.
 This is not fun.

-So let’s say you have a typical house where the water supply pipe comes from the street and runs to the house.
+Let’s say you have a typical house where the water supply pipe comes from the street and runs to the house.
 You decide to tap into the water supply for the irrigation system in the basement, right after the pipe comes in from the yard.
 So your “point of connection” is in the basement.
 From there the irrigation mainline would run out through the basement wall to, say, the front yard.
 The part of the irrigation mainline that is within the basement should be metal or PEX pipe (not all local building officials allow PEX pipe in a basement, so check first.)
 Many people install their backflow preventer in the basement also.
 That is what we will be doing for our example.
 So we will put a reduced pressure backflow preventer on the new mainline before it leaves the basement.
 (Since it is a reduced pressure backflow preventer we also assure that there is a drain inlet in the basement floor, as they sometimes spit out water onto the floor.)
 From the backflow preventer the metal irrigation mainline pipe continues through the wall and out to the yard.
 Be sure to seal and water-proof the hole through the wall around the pipe!
 After the irrigation mainline is through the wall the metal pipe should extend another 12 inches beyond the edge of the wall, then you can change to plastic pipe using an adapter.
 If the adapter uses threads make sure the female threads are metal, and the male threads are plastic.
-If you use plastic female threads with metal male threads the hard metal male threads will expand ad contract with temperature changes and cause the soft plastic female end to split open.
+If you use plastic female threads with metal male threads the hard metal male threads will expand and contract with temperature changes and cause the soft plastic female end to split open.
 If the pipe comes out of the wall above ground it will need to be metal until it is a few inches underground.
 Plastic pipe should never be used above ground where it would be exposed to sunlight.
 Sunlight will degrade it and cause premature failure.

 You plan to water the front yard with the new sprinkler system, so you will need some control valves for the front yard.
 If you are using anti-siphon valves you don’t have a lot of choice as to where they are installed.
 They must be installed at the highest point in the front yard.
 In this case we are using a reduced-pressure type backflow preventer in the basement and standard globe-type control valves out in the yard, so we don’t need the valves at the highest point.
 Where the new mainline comes through the wall there is already a big group of shrubs, perfect to hide the valves in.
 So the mainline will come out of the basement and extend to the front yard valves, which we will install underground in a box hidden by the shrubs.
 So far, so good.
 Hopefully you are now starting to get a mental image of what your irrigation system might look like.

 Now let’s say you also want to water the backyard.
 You could put the valves for the backyard near the same clump of shrubs with the front yard valves.
 But this would mean lots of pipes going to the backyard from the front.
 Plus it would be inconvenient- if you needed to work on the backyard sprinklers, you would have to walk all the way around to the front yard each time you wanted to turn on the valve.
 So the best solution is usually to continue the mainline from the front yard, around the house, to the back yard.
 Some people choose to run the mainline under the house in the crawl space, through an unfinished basement, even through an attic- this is OK but you should use metal or PEX pipe under or in the house.
-The type of pipe under or in the house must meet building code requirements.)
-You can even use metal pipe and strap it on the outside wall of the house, but it looks a little ugly!
-Now the question is where to put the valves for the backyard?
+The type of pipe under or in the house must meet local building code requirements.
+You can even use metal pipe and strap it above ground to the outside wall of the house, but it looks a little ugly!
+Now where to put the valves for the backyard?
 As with the front yard, if you plan to use anti-siphon valves you must install them at the highest point in the back yard.
 So your choice is already made for you.
 If you plan to use a backflow preventer and globe valves, then the choice of valve locations is up to you.
 Again, a good location is someplace out of the way, but also near the area they will control the water in.
 A good place for the valves is along the perimeter of the yard.
 I like to run my mainline about 24 inches away from the property line.
 Usually a shrub border is planted at the perimeter of a property, so this also works well as a way to hide the valves.

 Calculating the Mainline Size